Here is one more reason to love Hawai’i – our Home-Grown Chocolate!

 Cacao, and therefore chocolate production, has increased as Hawaii’s former top producers, pineapple and sugarcane, have basically ceased operations on a large scale.

 So far, cacao is grown and harvested only in small batches, a production style that gives Hawaiian artisanal chocolate manufacturing a high ranking.
-Which is one reason it is rapidly becoming a highly sought-after and premium-priced commodity.
+This is one reason it is rapidly becoming a highly sought-after and premium-priced commodity.

 Interesting fact: In their unprocessed form, Cacao seeds are believed to contain some of the highest levels of antioxidants and magnesium in nature.
 A literal superfood!

 Fun Fact: The Greek name, theobroma cacao, translates as Food of the Gods and especially Goddesses!
 But we already knew that, right?